 Service revenue, net.
-Consolidated service revenue, net, for Q3 2023 increased \$39.1 million, or 6.0%, compared to Q3 2022.
-This change is driven primarily by an increase in revenue of \$26.2 million at our NEMT segment, with the remainder of the increase at our PCS and RPM segments.
-See our Results of Operations - Segments, for further discussion.
+Consolidated service revenue, net, for Q3 2023 Q1 2024 increased \$39.1 million \$22.1 million, or 6.0% 3.3%, compared to Q3 2022.
+This change is driven primarily Q1 2023.
+Service revenue, net increased by an increase in revenue of \$26.2 million at \$9.8 million for our NEMT segment, with the remainder of the increase at increased by \$9.4 million for our PCS segment, and increased by \$1.4 million for our RPM segments. segment.
+See our Results of Operations - Segments, for further discussion. discussion of the revenue drivers at each respective segment.

 Grant income.
-The Company recognized income of approximately \$0.6 million during Q3 2023 and \$0.8 million during Q3 2022 related to government grant distributions received, primarily under the CARES Act PRF and the ARPA SLFRF.
-These government grants are targeted to provide economic relief and stimulus to combat health and economic impacts of the COVID-19 pandemic.
-These funds were received by our PCS segment and are available to eligible providers who have healthcare-related expenses and lost revenues attributable to COVID-19.
+The Company While we received approximately \$14.0 million in grant distributions in Q1 2024, we did not recognize grant income, but recognized income a portion of approximately \$0.6 million during Q3 these funds as contra expense in the service expense line item once they met the conditions for recognition.
+We received \$1.6 million in grant distributions in Q1 2023 and \$0.8 recognized \$1.5 million during Q3 2022 in grant income, with the difference being recognized either as contra expense in the service expense line item (if we incurred the expense for the related costs for which the grants were intended to compensate), or as a liability in the accrued expenses and other current liabilities line item (if we have not yet incurred the expense for the related costs for which the grants were intended to compensate).
+These funds are related to government grant distributions received, primarily under the CARES Act PRF ARPA SLFR and the ARPA SLRF.
+These government grants other organizations, which are targeted to provide economic relief and stimulus to combat health and economic impacts of the COVID-19 pandemic. pandemic and/or provide additional funding to support wage parity mandates.
+These funds were received by our NEMT and PCS segments and are available to eligible providers who have healthcare-related expenses and lost revenues attributable to COVID-19.
+COVID-19 and/or meet the eligibility requirements of the related fund.